WCSCourses/Helminths_2021/manuals/module_1_WBP1/module_1_WBP1.md

 ![](figures/figure_3.12.png)

 WormBase ParaSite imports GO annotations from three sources: terms assigned by UniProt, terms inferred by the protein’s InterPro domains, and terms that have been associated with orthologues of the gene of interest.
+The GO terms associated with this gene make sense given what we already know about the Innexin protein family: this protein likely forms part of the gap junction, which is a channel connecting the cytoplasm of two cells.

 [↥ **Back to top**](#top)

 #### Comparative genomics <a name="comparative_genomics"></a>

 Another approach to understanding what a gene does is comparative genomics.
 WormBase ParaSite runs a comparative genomics pipeline, called Compara, that seeks to group all helminth genes, together with comparator genes from a number of model organisms, into families.
-You can explore the results of the Compara pipeline in a few different ways.
+Click [here](#compara) for more details on how the pipeline works.
+You can explore the results of Compara in a few different ways.

 * Select “Gene tree” from the Comparative Genomics section of the navigation menu.

 ![](figures/figure_3.13.png)

 The gene tree shows the inferred evolutionary history of the family that this gene is a member of.
 At the ends of the branches are genes, with our gene of interest highlighted in red.
 The points where the branches split are called nodes; nodes represent different evolutionary events, with these being represented in the tree by different colours.
 Dark blue nodes represent speciation events (where two populations of an existing species diverged into two new species).
-Red nodes represent duplications, where within the genome of one species the gene was duplicated.
+Red nodes represent duplications, where within the genome of one species a gene underwent a duplication.
 Turquoise nodes are ambiguous.

 Note that the most closely related gene in the tree is from another _Opisthorchis_ species, _O. felineus_.
 Orthologues are genes that evolved from a common ancestral gene by speciation; they may have diverged to a greater or lesser degree in their sequences, but often retain their function in their respective species.
-Similarly, paralogues are genes that have evolved from a common ancestral gene by duplication (see the information box on the Compara pipeline).
+Similarly, paralogues are genes that have evolved from a common ancestral gene by duplication.

 It can be useful to look at alignments of these related proteins to see how well conserved they are.
 Highly conserved regions are more likely to be essential for the function of the protein.